Instead of referring to a case or journal article by its full details, lawyers use abbreviations and legal citations:

 This will be put before Parliament as a draft act, known as a Bill, and will be discussed and amended.

-Once Parliament have agreed on the clauses, the Queen will give her approval (Royal Assent), and the Bill will become an Act
+Once Parliament have agreed on the clauses, the King will give his approval (Royal Assent), and the Bill will become an Act.

-Parliament's Making Laws explains how Bills become Acts and the process involved.
+Parliament's Making Laws video explains how Bills become Acts and the process involved.

 Legislation is changing constantly so always make sure you have the latest information available.
 Fully updated Acts and SIs can be accessed electronically through Westlaw and Lexis+ UK